 How to Use Twitter Archiver – Free Edition

-- Go to apps.twitter.com and create a new app.
-In the Callback URL field, put https://spreadsheets.google.com/macros and save your changes.
-Select the API Keys tab and make a note of the Twitter Consumer Key and Secret.
+- Go to apps.twitter.com and create a new Twitter app.
+Give your Twitter app a name, description, put anything in the website field and set https://script.google.com/macros/ as the Callback URL.
+Save the settings, then switch to the Keys & Access Tokens tab and make a note of the Twitter Consumer Key and Secret API keys.

 In addition to tweets, the Twitter Archiver app also imports other data like the tweet’s retweet & favorite count and the tweeter’s friend & followers count.
 This data will help you filter out the spam Twitter users or figure out the most influential tweets from the imported data.

-The Twitter Archiver sheet runs in the background and monitors Twitter for new tweets.
-If you would like to stop the tracker, go to the Script Editor and choose Stop from the Run menu as shown in the screencast video.
+The Twitter Archiver sheet runs in the background and monitors Twitter every few minutes for new tweets.
+If you would like to stop the tracker, open the Twitter Archiver menu and choose Stop Tracker as shown in the screencast video.

 Since the tweets are saved in a standard spreadsheet, you can easily export the search results in various formats including PDF, CSV or even publish your data set as an HTML web page (choose File -> Publish to Web inside Google Sheets).